WHO WE ARE

 Patricia Feeney’s career has been spent on the front lines of human rights and humanitarian work in Latin America and Africa.
 During that time, she has had senior roles and extensive field experience with Amnesty International, where she investigated the enforced disappearance of thousands of opponents of the Argentine military juntas, and with Oxfam, where she studied the impact of development projects funded by international financial institutions such as the World Bank.
 In 1998, Patricia Feeney founded Rights and Accountability in Development (RAID), a trail-blazing research and advocacy organization in the field of business and human rights.
 While leading RAID as its executive director until 2017, she travelled extensively in Africa - to the Democratic Republic of Congo, Zambia, Zimbabwe and Tanzania - and developed RAID’s work, ranging from legal actions against mining companies complicit in war crimes to pressing stock markets for more effective regulation of companies involved in corruption and human rights abuses.
 Patricia read modern languages at London University, and has worked as a consultant for the UN Office of the High Commissioner for Human Rights and advised the UK Government on corporate governance.

 Maggie Weese joined the SAGE Fund in 2018.
-Before arriving at SAGE, she worked as the Program Assistant for the Community Impact Internships Program, an internship program at Johns Hopkins University that pairs college students with Baltimore-based nonprofit organizations and government agencies to work on community-identified projects in Baltimore.
+Before arriving at SAGE, she worked as the Program Assistant for the Community Impact Internships Program, a program at Johns Hopkins University that pairs college students with Baltimore-based nonprofit organizations and government agencies to work on community-identified projects in Baltimore City.
 Maggie graduated from Johns Hopkins University in 2017 with a Bachelor's in Public Health.
-While at Hopkins, she worked as the lead organizer for the Johns Hopkins University fossil fuel divestment campaign, which successfully pressured the University to divest from thermal coal in 2017.
+While at Hopkins, she worked as a core organizer for the Johns Hopkins University fossil fuel divestment campaign, which successfully pressured the University to divest from thermal coal in 2017.

 Wellspring Philanthropic Fund